Allar Levandi

 Allar Levandi (born 28 December 1965) is an Estonian nordic combined skier who competed during the late 1980s and early 1990s under two different nations in three straight Winter Olympic Games (1988: Soviet Union, 1992 and 1994: Estonia).
 He trained at Dynamo in Tallinn when Estonia was under Soviet rule in the late 1980s.

-He won a bronze in the 15 km individual at the 1988 Winter Olympics in Calgary.
+Levandi won a bronze medal in the individual Nordic combined event at the 1988 Winter Olympics in Calgary.
 Levandi also won a bronze medal in the 3 x 10 km team event at the 1987 FIS Nordic World Ski Championships in Oberstdorf.

 Personal life

 He is married to Anna Kondrashova, a retired competitive figure skater and a current figure skating coach and choreographer.